srozemuller/rozemuller_blog/content/post/series/2026-01-10-intune-automation-blog-series/index.md

   - Microsoft Intune
   - Automation
   - Microsoft Graph
+  - Intune Automation Tasting
 series:
   - The Intune Automation Tasting
-series_order: 2
+series_order: 1
 series_title: "The Intune Automation Tasting"
 series_description: "A unique #MEMBEER tasting experience in world of Intune Automation — from light, safe foundations to full-bodied automation."
 ---

-When I started working more seriously with Intune (just a few years ago from now), one thing became clear fairly quickly.
+When I started working more seriously with Intune, one thing became clear fairly quickly.

 Intune is a solid product.
 It’s powerful, flexible, and allows you to manage a wide range of settings from a single place.